Ltheus/personal-blog/README.md

 ### Personal Blog - Project Documentation
 Developed by Matheus Lopes.

-This project is more of a website, a simple Personal Blog, showing information about the developer and the things he does / works with.
+This project is more of a website, a simple Personal Blog, showing information about the developer and the things he does/works with.

 ## Technologies used
    - TypeScript;